davidtchiu/davidtchiu.github.io/teaching/cs455/hwk6.bcnf/index.md

 - Implement a method that will decompose a relational schema in 2NF.

+- Implement the canonical cover algorithm that finds the minimalistic representation of an FD set.

 #### Grading

 ```
-This assignment will be graded out of 75 points.
+This assignment will be graded out of 70 points.

-[10pts] Trivial rule

-[10pts] Augmentation rule

-[15pts] Transitivity rule.
-Must be exhaustive (i.e., repeatedly apply
-transitivity until there is no change.)

-[20pts] Implementation of the FD Set closure algorithm
+[20pts] Implementation of findSuperKeys() exhaustively generates all superkeys
+of a given relational schema and its FD set.
+You throw an exception if there is an
+FD that refers to an unknown attribute in the given schema.
+Ensure that, when
+the FD set is empty, then all attributes in the given schema serves as the only superkey.

+[10pts] Implementation of isBCNF().
+It returns true if the left-hand side of all
+non-trivial FDs is a superkey.

+[30pts] Implementation of BCNFDeompose().
+It returns a set of relational schemas that
+satisfy BCNF.
+At every split point, you output the schema being split, the violating FD,
+the superkeys for that schema.
+Also print the same information for the two schemas after
+the split.

-[10pts] Immutability: None of the methods should modify the content of
+[10pts] Immutability and no-side effects: None of the methods should modify the content of
 any input structure.

 [Misc] Your program must be written in Java.
 Non-Java programs will be returned